 - Pants or skirts must fit properly.
-Skirts/dresses must reach to the fingertips of the extended arm. - Jeans may be worn on a day when cleaning has to be done and/or approved by the supervisor, or on Friday. - Shoes must be worn.
+Skirts/dresses/shorts must reach to no more than two inches from top of knee. - Jeans may be worn on a day when cleaning has to be done and/or approved by the supervisor, or on Friday. - Shoes must be worn.